Maar-io/ink-mint-dapp/README.md

 # Minting UI for Wasm smart contract on Astar/Shiden

-### This site is based on the great work of Hashlips.
+> This site is based on the great work of Hashlips.
 To build it from scratch please go to [Hashlips YouTube channel](https://www.youtube.com/channel/UC1LV4_VQGBJHTJjEWUmy8nA).
 The site is adapted to communicate with Wasm contract on Shiden Network.

 # HashLips NFT minting dapp 🔥

-This repo provides a nice and easy way for linking an existing NFT smart contract to this minting dapp.
-There are two ways of using this repo, you can go the simple route or the more complex one.
+This repo provides a nice and easy way for linking an existing Wasm NFT smart contract to this minting dapp.

-The simple route is so simple, all you need to do is download the build folder on the release page and change the configuration to fit your needs.
-(Follow the video for a walk through).

-The more complex route allows you to add additional functionality if you are comfortable with coding in react.js.
-(Follow the below instructions for a walk through).

 ## Installation 🛠️